fable-compiler/fable-templates/README.md

 ### Requirements

-You need to have your NuGet API key set in `NUGET_KEY` variable.
+- Your NuGet API key set in `NUGET_KEY` variable.

 ### Procedure to publish a new version

 In order to publish a new version of the template you need to:

-1. Update the version in the template file.
-For example, `minimal/Fable.Template.proj`
+1. Update the changelog of the template you want to publish
-2. Run `publish.sh`
+2. Run `dotnet tool restore`
+3. Run `dotnet fake build -t Release`

 ### Gitpod condition